whitphx/stlite/README.md

 ### Different Pyodide distributions

 _stlite_ uses [Pyodide](https://pyodide.org/) and loads it from the [CDN](https://pyodide.org/en/stable/usage/downloading-and-deploying.html#cdn) by default.
-You can use your own Pyodide distribution by passing the URL to the `pyodideUrl` option as below, for example when your organization has a restrictive policy for the CDN access.
+You can use your own Pyodide distribution by passing the URL to the `pyodideUrl` option as below.
+This would be helpful for example when your organization has a restrictive policy for the CDN access.

 ```js
 stlite.mount(